Stella Benson: Appraisal

 According to George Malcolm Johnson, "Stella Benson had a unique ability to blend fantasy and reality, especially evident in her earlier novels and in her short stories.
 Her impish humour and wicked wit, frequently directed towards a satirical end, masked an underlying compassion.
 Benson's novels (especially her later more realistic ones) and stories often treat serious social issues and reflect her travails as a twentieth-century woman: supporting female suffrage, witnessing the tragedy of the First World War, and living in a hostile, volatile colonial setting.
 Despite her very modern, ironic treatment of the theme of individuals lost, isolated, and alienated in strange and frightening situations, she has not garnered much contemporary critical attention, and deserves reappraisal."

 Death

 She died of pneumonia on 7 December 1933, at Hạ Long in the Vietnamese province of Tonkin.
 Immediately after her death, her husband deposited her diaries to the University Library in Cambridge.
-Almost 50 years later, they were made available and Joy Grant used them to write a biography of her.
+Almost 50 years later, they were made available; Joy Grant used them to write a biography of Benson.